 How Can Yoga Help With This?

-The best thing about using yoga to help you get a restful night’s sleep is that you can practice it in the comfort of your own home.
+The best thing about using yoga to help you get a restful night’s sleep😴 is that you can practice it in the comfort of your own home.

 So, the next time you’re having trouble sleeping don’t forget to strike a pose before you go to bed.

-Next time, we will be talking about yoga poses especially for busy professionals that are stuck in front of the computer all day.
+Next time, we will be talking about yoga poses for busy professionals that are stuck in front of the computer all day.

 To another issue of Why Yoga Matters,

-P.P.S.- If you want to check out the whole ‘Why Yoga Matters’ series click HERE.
+P.S.S.- If you want to check out the whole ‘Why Yoga Matters’ series click HERE.